Master in Environment and Resource Management

 New applicants must at least hold a Bachelor's degree from a university or an institute of higher vocational education (with a minimum of three years of full-time study).
 Please note that a Bachelor’s degree with lower Second division does not meet the requirements.
 All applications will be assessed by the Examination Board.
 Students from all disciplinary backgrounds will be considered, but the following subjects provide a particularly relevant basis for participating in the ERM programme:

 - Economics, Social Sciences (especially Political Science, Law and Policy Studies)

 - Quality of former study programmes

 - Pre-Master assessment outcomes (see below)

 - Working experience (including voluntary)

 English language proficiency requirements.
-VU University Amsterdam requires international applicants to pass an English language proficiency test.
+Vrije Universiteit Amsterdam requires international applicants to pass an English language proficiency test.
 The Master’s programme Environment and Resource Management has special requirements concerning the subscores of the various language tests.